Dink Smallwood: Storyline

-Dink starts out as a pig farmer, living a normal life in his village, Stonebrook.
+Dink starts out as a pig farmer, living a normal life in Stonebrook, his home village.
 His father is said to have disappeared, leaving him behind in a small village with his mother.
-Somehow, as he is outside, his house burns down, killing his mother.
-He is then told to go out of his village, into the world to find his aunt, and start living a new life with her.
+Somehow, as he is outside, his house burns down and his mother is killed.
+He is then told to go out of his village into the world to find his aunt and start living a new life with her.
 Along the way, he hears of a powerful and sinister group known as the Cast whose nefarious deeds are threatening the kingdom.
 Dink eventually makes it his quest to defeat this mysterious cult.
 After that, he goes in the Darklands to kill the mighty evil, Seth.

 History

 Development

-Dink Smallwood was developed by Robinson Technologies in the mid 1990s, at the time consisting of Seth Robinson, Justin Martin, and Greg Smith.
+Dink Smallwood was developed by Robinson Technologies in the mid 1990s at the time where Seth Robinson, Justin Martin, and Greg Smith were involved.
 Mitch Brink composed several of the game's music tracks.
 The game was initially released in 1997 for purchase in the United States and Europe.
-The game could be purchased from retail stores in Europe via European publisher Iridon Interactive; however, Robinson Technologies did not secure a publisher for the United States, requiring them to sell to this region via mail order at the price of $25 (including shipping).
+The game could be purchased from retail stores in Europe via European publisher Iridon Interactive, though Robinson Technologies did not secure a publisher for the United States, so this required them to sell to this region via mail order at the price of $25 (including shipping).
+The game was developed in one year with a budget of around $16,000.